 If you’re serious about pursuing a sustainability career, then spend time getting to know people working in the field.
 Get active in professional organizations such as the International Society of Sustainability Professionals or International Institute for Sustainable Development, explore LinkedIn Groups or visit MeetUps that attract other professionals interested in sustainability.Use these connections to gain a better understanding of the sustainability careers you might pursue, but also to build relationships with people who might offer insights or opportunities that can help in your job search.

 Once you’re followed these three steps, you will have gathered enough information to determine whether pursuing an education in sustainability is necessary.
 In some cases, you might need a degree in business or engineering.
-Depending on your ultimate career goals, it might also make sense to pursue a doctoral degree in sustainability.
 If you have questions about how pursuing a degree at CTU might support your sustainability career goals, we’d love to talk to you.
 Contact an admissions advisor to learn more.

 Image credit: Flickr/Steve Snodgrass